krisgoks/markdowns/codebuilder/codebuilderintro.md

 ### Filtering codes

-You will be filtering the table to either delete the codes you don't need or to select just those few that are important to you, either way, codes can be filtered in two ways.
+You will be filtering the table to either delete the codes you do not need or to select just those few that are important to you, either way, codes can be filtered in two ways.
 One option is to use the search bar which performs an overall keyword search as you type across all columns of the table.
-The another option is to use the filtering functionality to apply keyword filters on particular columns you are intersted.
+Another option is to use the filtering functionality to apply keyword filters on columns you are interested.
 The former is handy when the table size is < ~15K lines, please use the later if the number items in the table is > ~15K.

-### Downloading the file
+### Downloading the code lists as files

-To download the codes as a file make sure you have shortlisted the codes you are interested in and that these are populated in the second table, and then you can download the codes as csv files by providing a filename and clicking on the download button
+To download the codes as files, make sure you have shortlisted the codes you are interested in and that these are populated in the second table, and then you can download the codes as csv files by providing a filename and clicking on the download button.
+You can also download existing code lists from the library.

-# *new features*
-### Saving the file
+### Saving the code lists

 Saving codes in the database is similar to the download process, but here you will press the save button instead of download.
+If the database contains a code-list with the same name as the current one, then an overwrite prompt will be presented to you.
+You can choose to overwrite existing data or press no and change the name and try saving it again.

+*please see naming convention section on how to name your code-lists*

-### Veiwing code lists in the library
+### Viewing code lists in the library

-In the library tab you can view the codes you have previously created and also search for codes created by other users.
+In the library tab you can view the codes you have previously created and search for codes created by other users.
 There is an option to download the code list here as well.

+### Editing code lists

+You can load any code list from the library to the medical codes or drug codes page regardless of who the owner is and add or remove codes according to your interest.
+Although you cannot overwrite somebody else's code you can save a copy of it for yourself.
+Or if you are editing your own code-list you can save it as a new object by giving it a new name or choose to overwrite the current object (by not changing its current name and pressing save).

+*please see naming convention section on how to name your code-lists*

 # Feedback